kelvintaywl/circleci-machine-investigations/README.md

-# Test circleci/ruby image's Python version
+# Test CircleCI machine Python version

-This is to check on (legacy) circleci/ruby Docker image's pre-installed Python version.
+This is to check on Machine builds' pre-installed Python version.